zbarnes32/fs-journal/notes/05-javascript.md

 .toFixed() will have the decimals out to a certain point For example: total.toFixed(2) would allow the number to round to the 2nd decimal.

+## Wednesday's Lecture Notes with Jeremy
+// Gives a single value back when callback function returns true.

+.find() will call every item in the array --> .find() is considered a callback function. <-- .find() predicate.
+Use intelliscene on vsCode for more information.

+anonymous function -->  (()=>{}) or considered arrow function

+// Gives an array back of items that match statement in callback .filter()

+.forEach() essentially a for loop. check out Jeremy's animal_murder_mystery for more notes.

+method is a function that exists on an object.

+**Generating a random number by whole number** Math.floor(Math.random() * array.length)

+.shift() removes the first element from an array and returns it.